talha131/onCrashReboot/content/Computer Literacy Study Guide/Security and Ethics in Computing/10-Computer Security.md

 Regularly update the operating system, software, and applications.
 Security updates and patches address known vulnerabilities, reducing the risk of exploits or attacks.

 {{< callout type="info" >}}
-Fun Fact: Many malware attacks exploit unpatched software vulnerabilities, making regular updates a critical part of computer security.
+Many malware attacks exploit unpatched software vulnerabilities, making regular updates a critical part of computer security.
 {{< /callout >}}

 ### 4. Use Firewalls